 The Philosophy and Religious Studies program offers introductory and specialized courses that explore the development of human ideas and values.
 Philosophy and religious studies courses are based on the objective study of the history, literature, beliefs and cultural development of philosophy and religious systems, individually and comparatively.
 Faculty members relate course subjects to everyday issues.

-Courses serve as a foundation for continuing study at a baccalaureate-granting school, for meeting Humanities and International Studies General Education requirements for an Associate's Degree and for personal enrichment.
+Courses serve as a foundation for continuing study at a four-year college or institution, for meeting Humanities and International Studies General Education requirements for an Associate's Degree and for personal enrichment.
 The courses apply to all career fields that students might choose and provide background for any field of study that requires critical and creative thinking.

 The basic philosophy course Introduction to Philosophy, introduces the study of knowledge, reality and human conduct.
 Ethics addresses principal moral theories, concepts and principles and logic deals with basic rules and systems of logic.
 Specialty philosophy courses offered at least once every two years include Biomedical Ethics, Business Ethics, Critical Thinking, Environmental Ethics, Social and Political Philosophy, History of Philosophical Ideas and history and philosophy of education, science and art.